Welcome to the Summer Internship Program!

 2.)
 Online Fundraising Page

-Evan will create a Personal Fundraising Page for you that will work similarly to GoFundMe!
+Annissa will create a Personal Fundraising Page for you that will work similarly to GoFundMe!
 (So do NOT create a GoFundMe page!)
-He will use your support letter and pictures provided by you to create your page.
+She will use your support letter and pictures provided by you to create your page.
 Once this is completed he will send you the link to share.
-All money raised on your page will…
+All money raised will be reflected on your online page.

 3.)
 Social Media